liferay/liferay-central-test-2/modules/util/source-formatter/documentation/chaining.markdown

 ### **Exceptions** ###

-We do allow chaining on Mockito methods in our test classes and on variables that are a stream or a builder.
-In these cases we apply the following formatting
+We do allow chaining on Mockito methods in our test classes and on variables that are a builder, optional or stream.
+In these cases we apply the following formatting rules:
-rules:

     Stream<User> usersStream = users.stream();